jundalisay/sp/content/en/material/fallacies/age-universe.md

 The cause of these surprises was the false materialist belief called **The Big Bang Theory** which says that the universe began as a mass of singularity that exploded to create spacetime and the current galaxies.

-Such a theory would lead to the following assumptions:
+Such a theory would lead to the following predictions:
 - There should be more galaxies at a certain region of the universe compared to others
 - Old galaxies should be bigger than new ones
 - Gravitational waves should be present because there was a huge singularity that created ripples in the fabric of space
 - There should be more temperature differences because of the expansion

 Such assumptions were destroyed by the findings of:
 - the **James Webb Space Telescope** which detected galaxies at the early universe being large instead of small
 - the **Planck satellite** which detected no gravitational waves in the CMB
-- **DESI** detecting the expansion of space to vary
+- **DESI** detecting variations in the acceleration of the expansion of space

 ## The Cause of the Error: The Religion of Physics